Restaurants anxious as omicron, high food costs take toll | Business

 “The cost of living is just so high you can't afford to really live,” she said.

-Kristin Jonna, owner of restaurant and wine bar Vinology in Ann Arbor, Michigan, said she raised wages nearly 40% to attract and retain her staff of 35.
+Kristin Jonna, owner of restaurant and wine bar Vinology in Ann Arbor, Michigan, said she raised wages nearly 40 per cent to attract and retain her staff of 35.
 It was a change that needed to happen in the service industry, she said.
 But she can't hike menu prices enough to compensate.

-"If you like a restaurant and a small business you should get out there and support them," Cooper said.
-"They might have to close, and then you'll be heartbroken that you can't get your favourite chicken parm or cannoli."
-Steve Geffen, who owns four Chicago-area restaurants, including Once Upon a Grill, said he removed 30% of the tables from his restaurants to ensure customers felt comfortable dining inside.
+“If you like a restaurant and a small business you should get out there and support them,” Cooper said.
+“They might have to close, and then you'll be heartbroken that you can't get your favorite chicken parm or cannoli.”
+Steve Geffen, who owns four Chicago-area restaurants, including Once Upon a Grill, said he removed 30 per cent of the tables from his restaurants to ensure customers felt comfortable dining inside.
 So far, it's working.

 “They don't mind waiting longer, knowing they're not sitting on top of everybody else,” he said.

 But Jeanne Busch in Forest Park, Illinois, is sticking with occasional takeout.
-"I am definitely not comfortable maskless indoors in a crowd," Busch said.
-"As we head into winter and omicron continues its rampage, we expect mostly to be eating at home."
+“I am definitely not comfortable maskless indoors in a crowd,” Busch said.
+“As we head into winter and omicron continues its rampage, we expect mostly to be eating at home.”
 In Britain, omicron has already devastated restaurants and pubs.
 Patrick Dardis, who heads the Young's chain of some 220 pubs, said he hoped officials would come up with a financial relief plan soon.
-About 30% of the chain's bookings canceled last week.
+About 30 per cent of the chain's bookings cancelled last week.

 “There are thousands of businesses — not just pubs — that could collapse in January if the current situation isn't partnered with proper financial support,'' he said.

-UKHospitality, an industry trade group, urged tax relief, saying concerns about omicron have wiped out 2 billion pounds ($2.6 billion) in sales this month.
+UKHospitality, an industry trade group, urged tax relief, saying concerns about omicron have wiped out 2 billion pounds (USD 2.6 billion) in sales this month.

-Restaurants also are clamouring for government support in the U.S., where the Restaurant Revitalisation Fund ran dry earlier this year after dispersing $28.6 billion to 100,000 applicants.
+Restaurants also are clamouring for government support in the US, where the Restaurant Revitalisation Fund ran dry earlier this year after dispersing USD 28.6 billion to 100,000 applicants.

-Sean Kennedy, executive vice president for public policy at the National Restaurant Association, said the industry needs at least $40 billion to fund the 200,000 applicants who didn't receive grants.
+Sean Kennedy, executive vice president for public policy at the National Restaurant Association, said the industry needs at least USD 40 billion to fund the 200,000 applicants who didn't receive grants.
 So far, Congress hasn't taken action.

 It's harder for restaurants to explain what's happening now that their dining rooms are full and they're not on lockdown, Kennedy said.